puraminy/ArticleScraper/README.md

 You can generate reports based on the databasae by writing custom functions.
 We already wrote `generate.py` which generate an html file contianing the title, year and the abstract of selected papers.
 You can also use applications like Excel, SPSS or R to process the database.
 Tad viewer is a simple tool to view and filter the database: https://www.tadviewer.com/

+You can pull intersting reports to `reports` folder.

 #  Collaboration

 If you want to develope the project, you can clone the `nlplab` branch using `git` and then push the changes to the `nlplab` branch.
 Later, using pull requests changes will be merged to the `master` branch.